Skip to main content Skip to footer

 Staying ahead of the curve on the journey to becoming an AI-native telco and keeping customers and partners happy requires a fundamental shift in how CSPs approach enterprise architecture.
 That’s the key promise of the Open Digital Architecture (ODA).

 The ODA is a transformative initiative designed by TM Forum to streamline and modernise the telecoms industry.
-By providing an industry-led, industry-wide set of open standards, the ODA vision is to replace traditional BSS/OSS solutions by simplifying the integration between software components, making relationships between operators, vendors and partners simpler to manage.
+It offers an industry-led framework of open standards designed to replace traditional BSS/OSS solutions.
+By simplifying software integration, the ODA allows for smoother collaboration between operators, vendors and partners.

-This standardised, enterprise architecture blueprint is designed to serve all participants in the telco ecosystem, from CSPs to suppliers and systems integrators, and not only enhances operational efficiency but also promotes new opportunities for innovation and collaboration in the digital world.
+This standardised, enterprise architecture blueprint is designed to serve all participants in the telco ecosystem, from CSPs to suppliers and systems integrators.
+Not only does the ODA enhance operational efficiency, it also promotes new opportunities for innovation and collaboration in the digital world.

 How ODA Works